Ashutosh Mukherjee: The young mathematician

 In 1880, though only a first-year undergraduate, he published his first mathematical paper, on a new proof of the 25th proposition of Euclid's first book.
-His third mathematical paper (1886), "A Note on Elliptic Functions" was praised by the distinguished British mathematician Arthur Cayley as a contribution of "outstanding merit."
+His third mathematical paper (1886), "A Note on Elliptic Functions," was praised by the distinguished British mathematician Arthur Cayley as a contribution of "outstanding merit."
 He determined several crucial derivations of Gaspare Mainardi's answer to determining the oblique trajectory of a system of confocal ellipses.
 He also made lasting contributions in differential geometry, developing analytical methods of simplifying Gaspard Monge's interpretation of his general differential equation for conics.

 He became a Fellow or Member of various learned bodies in Europe and the United States.
 He became a Fellow of the Royal Astronomical Society at the age of 21, and a Fellow of the Royal Society of Edinburgh (FRSE) when he was 22.
 By 1888, Mukherjee was a lecturer in mathematics for the recently established Indian Association for the Cultivation of Science (IACS).

 Mukherjee continued publishing scholarly papers on mathematics and physics into his 30s.
 By 1893, aged 29, Mukherjee had been further elected to the fellowships of the Physical Society of France and the Mathematical Society of Palermo, and was a member of the Royal Irish Academy.
 He subsequently became a member of the London Mathematical Society, the Paris Mathematical Society and the American Mathematical Society (1900).
 Although after 1893 he largely abandoned his mathematical pursuits for a legal career, Mukherjee has been recognised as the first modern Indian mathematician to enter the field of mathematical research.
-He also the Calcutta Mathematical Society (1908) and served as its president (1908 – 1923).
+He also founded the Calcutta Mathematical Society (1908) and served as its president (1908 – 1923).